THE LIVING COMPOSERS PROJECT

 Prof. Czernowin studied composition with Abel Ehrlich and Yizhak Sadai at the Rubin Academy of Music of Tel Aviv University from 1976–82 and with Dieter Schnebel at the Universität der Künste Berlin from 1983–85, on a grant from the Deutscher Akademischer Austauschdienst.
 She then studied composition with Brian Ferneyhough and Roger Reynolds at the University of California, San Diego from 1987–93, where she earned her PhD.

 She taught composition at the Yoshirō Irino Institute of Music in Tōkyō in 1994–95, as a professor of composition at the University of California, San Diego from 1997–2006 and as a professor of composition at the Universität für Musik und darstellende Kunst in Vienna from 2006–09.
 She has taught as the Walter Bigelow Rosen Professor of Music at Harvard University since 2009.
-In addition, she lectured at the Ferienkurse in Darmstadt from 1990–98 and in 2004 and founded a biannual masterclass at the Akademie Schloss Solitude in 2003, where she has taught since 2003.
+In addition, she lectured at the Darmstädter Ferienkurse from 1990–98 and in 2004 and founded a biannual masterclass at the Akademie Schloss Solitude in 2003, where she has taught since 2003.

 She lived in Germany from 1983–85, the USA from 1986–93 and Japan from 1993–95.
 She has again lived in the USA since 1997.